MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-prepare-people-to-use.md

 ---
-title: Prepare people to use Windows Hello (Windows 10)
+title: Prepare people to use Windows Hello (Windows)
 description: When you set a policy to require Windows Hello for Business in the workplace, you will want to prepare people in your organization. ms.assetid: 5270B416-CE31-4DD9-862D-6C22A2AE508B ms.reviewer: